Integralist/integralist.co.uk/content/page/resume.md

 Locate the root directory of a project using Git via the command line

 - [Go Flags](https://github.com/Integralist/go-flags):
-Abstraction for command-line flag parsing (with no dependencies outside of the Standard Library).
+Abstraction for command-line flag parsing (with no dependencies except for the Standard Library).

 - [Go Requester](https://github.com/Integralist/Go-Requester):
 HTTP service that accepts a collection of "components", fans-out requests and returns aggregated content

 - [Go Reverse Proxy](https://github.com/Integralist/go-reverse-proxy):
-A configuration-driven reverse proxy written in Go (no dependencies outside of the standard library).
+A configuration-driven reverse proxy written in Go (no dependencies except for the standard library).

 - [Go Web Crawler](https://github.com/Integralist/go-web-crawler):
 A simple web crawler built in Go.